Guide to the Average Savings in America by Age

 After the month is up, the next step is to look back on the expenditures list.
 Was there anything that surprised you?
 Do you need all those streaming subscriptions?
 How about that gym membership — did it actually get used?
 This is the time to get a little ruthless.

 Next, it’s time to get creative about saving even more for the future.
-This can be done by putting more cash into a savings or retirement account via direct deposit right from a paycheck.
+This can be done by putting more cash into a high-yield savings account via direct deposit right from a paycheck.

 Still feeling the pinch and don’t really have room to save more from a budget?
 Working part-time for, say, a ride-sharing company could allow you to set your own hours and earn extra income based on how much time you can dedicate to it.
 Other options might include freelance work in photography, writing, or other creative arts.